 - Listing optimization, distribution, and marketing

-- Dynamic daily pricing to maximize revenue
+- Dynamic daily pricing

-- Guest communication and support for seamless hosting
+- Guest communication and support

 - Property inspections, maintenance, and repairs

-- Online performance tracking and reporting
+- Access to online performance tracking and reporting

-- Interior design and furnishing to enhance appeal
+- Interior design and furnishing

-- Short-term rental licensing and permits for compliance
+- Short-term rental licenses and permits

-- Tax collection and remittance to simplify financials
+- Tax collection and remittance

-- Vacation rental insurance for added protection
+- Vacation rental insurance

 Typical Airbnb Management Costs and Fees